mkalyoncu/MessageSendOperations/README.md

 ``
 2. Import it in Intellij IDEA.
 3. Find 'rabbitmq.properties' file under the resources directory and modify it with your information
-4. Make an executable jar from the project with command below
+4. Run the app or make an executable jar from the project with command below
 ``
 mvn install
 ``